 Image 6: Inspections are conducted by advanced photogrammetry algorithms for the features detected by the machine vision algorithms

 Having multiple cameras to collect data, collecting data from the whole part instead of individual features, and not relying on the physical part once the data is collected create the main differences between conventional technologies and multi-camera technology.
 These key differences open the door to brand new capabilities that transform quality management and increase operational robustness.
-While each capability deserves its own deep dive – which we will have in upcoming articles – here we will shortly go through the main ones.
+While each capability requires its own deep dive, which we will have in the upcoming article, we will shortly go through the main ones here.